-During the TDD beamforming training, the TDD SSW frame is sent periodically and will be repeated multiple times for each TX Sector ID.
-The TDD BF training sequence is continued until the initiator sets the End of Training subfield in the TDD SSW Ack frame to 1 in which will includes also the time offsets indication in the Initiator Transmit Offset subfield on when the responder obtains the network configuration parameters and time offset indication in the Responder Transmit Offset on when the responder sends the total results of the TDD beamforming procedure.
+During the TDD Group beamforming training, the TDD SSW frame is sent periodically and will be repeated multiple times for each TX Sector ID.
+The TDD Group BF training sequence for each responder is continued until the initiator sets the End of Training subfield in the TDD SSW Ack frame to 1 for the corresponding responder in which will includes also the time offsets indication in the Initiator Transmit Offset subfield on when the corresponding responder obtains the network configuration parameters and time offset indication in the Responder Transmit Offset on when the corresponding responder sends the total results of the TDD Group beamforming procedure.
+The initiator could end the BF training with the responders simultaneously or individually.
+This is implementation dependent, and out of scope of this standard.

-10.39.10.2 Initiator Operation
+10.39.10.2 Initiator Operation for TDD Individual Beamforming